 - Available every Tuesday, Thursday & Sunday - Fully refundable and amendable up until 7 days before travel

-Admission to Shakespeare's Birthplace & Divinity School Oxford
+Admission is included to Shakespeare's birthplace and the Divinity School, Oxford

 Stratford Upon Avon Tour of Cotswolds villages including Bourton on the Water, the Rissingtons, Burford and Stow on the Wold

 Cotswolds Villages Oxford

 Please note that all timings above are estimated and assuming normal traffic conditions.
 Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will get back to London, it is usually between 6-7pm.

 On the return to London your driver will drop you at Victoria Train Station in the city centre.
 This is one of the largest transport stations in London, with excellent connections to all parts of London and beyond.

 Helpful Information about the day of your Tour

 YES!
 All are within short walking distances of tube and bus stops, and very easy access for taxis.
 We recommend you arrive at the meeting point 10 minutes before the departure time.
 Your International Friends day trip has been carefully planned to ensure maximum enjoyment, which sadly means we cannot delay our departure times to wait for latecomers.
 This would impact the day's itinerary and could mean we miss booked entry times at attractions.
 If you are running late please phone the emergency number and our team will help you.
 If you miss the departure for your tour, you are welcome to join the tour at the first scheduled stop.
 Any expenses incurred in doing so will be at your own expense.
 Refunds cannot be issued for passengers who miss their tours departure through their own late arrival.